The Villanova receiver is recovered from a foot injury and looking forward to 2012

 As a player, Flinn was an All-Ohio Athletic Conference tight end at Mount Union College where he was part of Division III National Championship teams in 1993 and 1996.
 While at Mount Union, he earned a double major in Business Administration and Philosophy in 1997.

-Flinn and his wife Sheri reside in Fairless Hills, Pa., with their five-year old son, Austin and three-year old daughter, Shayne.
+Flinn and his wife Sheri reside in Fairless Hills, Pa., with their six-year-old son, Austin and four-year-old daughter, Shayne.